 The adopted motion (which differs from an earlier document online) reads:

-Advance the schedule for completing final design and complete construction of the first construction package for an integrated station (station foundation and structural support).
-In Q2 2021 after final design is complete, staff would return to the Board with all financial, operational and construction information necessary so the Board can determine whether to authorize the second or both the second and third construction packages.
+Advance progressively: Advance the schedule for completing final design and complete construction of the first construction package for an integrated station (station foundation and structural support).
+In Q2 2021 after final design is complete, staff would return with all financial, operational and construction information necessary so the Board can determine whether to authorize the second or both the second and third construction packages.

 Opening the station earlier reduces the capital cost, mostly by simplifying the structure and construction mobilization.
 However, suburban board members have been concerned about debt implications, and the consequent impacts to other projects down the queue.
 At the January meeting, staff presented the provocative estimate of $51 million in added debt service cost, more than offsetting the $30 million capital cost reduction of an early opening.